FN Five-SeveN (5.7) Gun Review

 In the run-up to International Elvis Tribute Week, let’s put it this way: 23,000 Five-SeveN buyers can’t all be wrong.
 That’s the annual total.
 So I reckon the majority of Five-SeveN USG (United States Government) buyers have seen beyond the obvious drawbacks of owning an expensive gun in an obscure caliber to appreciate a weapon with genuine character and utility.
-What do they see in the the Five-SeveN?
-Let’s start with the pistol’s most obvious advantage: weight.
+What do they see in the the Five-SeveN pistol?
+Let’s start with its most obvious advantage: weight.

 The Five-SeveN is as light as an episode of iCarly.
 Unloaded, the full-size handgun tips the scales at 617 grams (1.36 lbs.).
 Picking up the weapon for the first time, you’d swear the featherweight firearm is an Airsoft replica of itself.
 But the most plastic feeling of plastic-feeling polymer pistols is not an airport screener’s worst nightmare.
 The Five-SeveN’s Belgian manufacturers fashion the gun’s polymer-encased slide, barrel, trigger, springs, pins and various other mission critical bits from steel.